-Drive firmware is automatically updated (nondisruptively) on new drives that have non current firmware versions.

-When replacing several disk drives, you must wait one minute between the removal of each failed disk drive and the insertion of the replacement disk drive to allow the storage system to recognize the existence of each new disk.
+- Drive firmware is automatically updated (nondisruptively) on new drives that have non current firmware versions. - When replacing a drive, you must wait one minute between the removal of the failed drive and the insertion of the replacement drive to allow the storage system to recognize the existence of the new drive.